Paul Maynard

 Paul Maynard (born 16 December 1975) is a British politician who served from 2010 until 2024 as the Member of Parliament (MP) for Blackpool North and Cleveleys.
 A member of the Conservative Party, he served Parliamentary Under-Secretary of State for Pensions from 2023 to 2024.
 He previously as served as Parliamentary Under-Secretary of State for Justice in 2019 and for Transport from 2016 to 2018 and again from 2019 to 2020.

 Early life

-Born in Crewe, Cheshire, Maynard was left with cerebral palsy and a speech defect when he was strangled by the umbilical cord at birth.
+Maynard was born in Crewe, Cheshire.
+Owing to being strangled by the umbilical cord at birth, Maynard has cerebral palsy and a speech defect.
 At the age of 22 he developed epilepsy, meaning he needs to be teetotal to avoid having seizures.
-He attended a special needs school between the ages of three and five before transferring to mainstream education.
+He attended a special education school between the ages of three and five before transferring to mainstream education.

 He attended St Ambrose College, a grammar school based in Altrincham, and went on to obtain a first class history degree at University College, Oxford.
 Maynard was a reader at his local church and was also a governor at his local Catholic primary school.